 But Pirillo sees more in this than simply organizing his question queue.
 Recording these conference calls can become a powerful way to archive and tag useful content.
 Once a question is asked and answered on air, one of his producers can take that recorded chunk of audio, tag it with relevant information about the content of the question and post it to other Web sites and news feeds as standalone content [source: Chris Pirillo].
 Someone searching for information about how to record a conference could find Pirillo's audio answer online and the rest is history.

-For more information about recording conference calls and related topics, check out the links on the next page.
+For more information about recording conference calls and related topics, check out the links below.